Chapter 24- The Healers Letters

 After the funeral ceremonies and rituals were completed, Noru stayed confined to her palace quarters.
 Communication outside Ramses remained blocked for its residents despite Noru’s entreaties to the chief minister to make an exception for her to reach her family.

-“No one comes to visit me,” Noru sobbed to Aisha.
+“No one comes to visit me,” Noru sobbed to Aisha a few days later.
 “Only doctors.
 Maybe the new king will come to see me and his baby brother.”

-“I’m going to ask him for permission to talk to my family and to travel to see them,” she told Aisha, no longer gloomy for the first time since her husband’s death.
+“I’m going to ask him for permission to talk to my family and to travel to see them,” she told Aisha.

 Aisha warned her.
 “I hear there is trouble in our part of the country.
 That’s why we can’t contact them.
 That’s why your family could not attend the funeral.
 Why don’t you wait until King Malik has established peace?”